KevinEbcs/Game-Experience-and-User-Testing/readme.txt

-The members and there corresponding GitHub usernames are:
+The members and their corresponding GitHub usernames are:

 Alina Becker (wolkebaum)
 William Dutra (WillHenriDutra)